LEADERSHIP &

 Omar S. Sherbini, MPH

-Clinical research ADMINISTRATIVE MANAGER
+research ADMINISTRATIVE Director

 Children’s Hospital of Philadelphia